 This document is broken down into two major sections for easy reference: Health and Safety, and Pedagogical Planning.
 Questions on Health and Safety can be directed to the Head of School, Elie Déu (edeu@willnorth.org) and the School Nurse, Anita Thomas (athomas@willnorth.org).
-Questions on Pedagogical Planning can be directed to the Interim Head of Preschool, Amanda DiMeo (adimeo@willnorth.org) and the Head of the PK-8 program, Doug Hinko (dhinko@willnorth.org).
+Questions on Pedagogical Planning can be directed to the Head of Preschool, Amanda DiMeo (adimeo@willnorth.org) and the Interim Head of the K-8 program, Shiva Behradnia (sbehradnia@willnorth.org).